 Global Inequalities in Education Persist

 For children in developing regions, access to schools is all too scarce.
-Across the world, 263 million children and youth have never started school or have already dropped out.
+Across the world, over 200 million children and youth have never started school or have already dropped out.
 Millions more who have the chance to go to school are not learning.
 Every child deserves a quality education.
 Education is the greatest determinant of future economic status and self-reliance.
 Opportunity International is committed to putting and keeping more children in schools around the world.

 There are 5 barriers in particular that keep children out of school:

 School Fees & Supplies are Too Expensive

 |Forcing children to walk long and unsafe distances.||Illness or death of a parent causes drop-outs.||Overcrowded or underfunded schools are unable to adequately teach children.||Reducing the incentive for children to stay in school||Parents are unable to afford educational costs for all their children.|

 Opportunity works from the inside-out.
 We invest in parents and educators who are committed to making sure the children in their underserved communities have a chance to escape poverty by getting an education.
 We empower them with the financial tools and training they need to make sure that children can not only go to school, but also receive a quality education essential for their future success.

 Ensuring Access to School For All

 To close the education gap, every child must have access to a quality, local school.
 However, in developing communities, financial challenges prevent low-income families from sending their children to school, and prevent schools from making much- needed improvements.
 Therefore, we start with financing, a critical first step in sending and keeping kids in school.